- 1 large or 2 medium cauliflower

 - salt, pepper, and nutmeg

-- Cover and let cook for 5-8 minutes until they are barely cooked or al dente.
-Meanwhile prepare the white sauce, in a medium saucepan melt the butter over medium heat, add the flour and cook stirring for 2 minutes.
+- Cover and cook for 5-8 minutes until they are barely cooked or al dente.
+Meanwhile, prepare the white sauce.
+In a medium saucepan, melt the butter over medium heat, add the flour, and cook, stirring, for 2 minutes.

-- Remove from the heat and add the milk little by little always stirring with a balloon whisk, after adding the first 1/2 cup of milk, return the pan to low heat and keep adding the milk always stirring.
+- Remove from the heat and add the milk, continuously stirring with a balloon whisk.
+After adding the first 1/2 cup of milk, return the pan to low heat and keep adding the milk, continually stirring.

-- Boil 2 minutes gently after finishing adding the milk, and thickens.
-Add the salt ( 1/2 teaspoon to begin), pepper and nutmeg to taste.
-Add the cauliflower and the vegetable broth, using an immersion blender, process until a smooth cream is obtained.
+- Boil for 2 minutes gently after finishing adding the milk, and it thickens.
+Add the salt ( 1/2 teaspoon to begin), pepper, and nutmeg to taste.
+Add the cauliflower and the vegetable broth, using an immersion blender, and process until a smooth cream is obtained.

 - Adjust the seasoning and the consistency, and serve hot.
 Decorate with sunflower seeds or walnuts, parsley, and olive oil.

 - Cook Time: 30 minutes

 Keywords: Sopa de Coliflor, Crema de Coliflor, Cream of Cauliflower Soup